Friday, September 14, 2012

 Mingling with monks

-Posted by on Fri, Sep 14, 2012 at 12:00 PM
+Posted By on Fri, Sep 14, 2012 at 12:00 PM

 Most of us think of monks as being hermits, solely devoted to prayer and spiritual enlightenment, and living far beyond the outskirts of society.
 In truth, they don’t all live lives of complete seclusion.
 The multi-phonic singers of Tibet’s Drepung Loseling Monastery are a primary example.
 The group, now based in Atlanta, Ga., is also a touring non-profit organization.
 In order to share their healing music, dance and sacred traditions, the monks tours around to different cities and college campuses.